You’re sure you’ve tried every advanced strategy possible, but your Facebook ads still aren’t driving the results you want. What’s the deal?

 You’ll now need not one, but two (or more) interest-based audiences to hit each persona.
 Mixing personas and audiences up will tank results, otherwise.

 One trick is to help people tell you exactly who they are.
 You see this a lot on pricing pages, when businesses name their pricing plans after the user persona that would need that plan.
+It’s not lazy, it’s a strategic choice: Clear and consistent ad copy can help guide customers to self-select into the appropriate segments.

-In the end, you’re simply looking for clues for where you should start and which topics resonate most.
+Once you get your data, look for clues for where you should start and which topics resonate most.
 That way, you’ll know exactly what to do when it comes time to decide on creative direction and ad objectives.

 Brand awareness campaigns need to hit a sweet spot with audience size in your ad set.